 The 555 astable mode

-In the astable mode the output of a 555 chip remains in the state high for seconds and in the state low for seconds.
+In the astable mode, the output of a 555 chip remains in the state high for seconds and in the state low for seconds.

 How does a 555 timer work in astable mode